Kong/docs.konghq.com/app/konnect/updates.md

 ### 2022.11.xx

-**New Analytics predefined roles**
+**New Analytics predefined teams**
-: {{site.konnect_short_name}} now allows you to add users to the Analytics Viewer and Analytics Admin roles.
-These roles allow you to give users access to only the Analytics section in {{site.konnect_short_name}}.
-The Analytics Viewer role only allows users to view and export analytics.
-The Analytics Admin role allows users to view, create, edit, and delete all analytics.
+: {{site.konnect_short_name}} now allows you to add users to the Analytics Viewer and Analytics Admin teams.
+These teams allow you to give users access to only the Analytics section in {{site.konnect_short_name}}.
+The Analytics Viewer team only allows users to view and export analytics.
+The Analytics Admin team allows users to view, create, edit, and delete all analytics.

 : For more information, see [Teams Reference](/konnect/org-management/teams-and-roles/teams-reference/).